dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 True : Bool : Type : Kind : Sort
 ```

-... the hierarchy of types stops at `Sort`.
+The hierarchy of types stops at `Sort`.
 There is nothing above that.

 Dhall has standard terminology for referring to expressions at different
 "levels" of the type hierarchy: